readyplayerme/rpm-unreal-webview/README.md

 ## Avatar Creator Customization

 RpmWebViewWidget widget has properties that can be tweaked to customize the avatar creator.
-By changing the parameters a custom Url will be generated for the web browser.
+Changing the parameters will generate a custom Url for the web browser.
 - **Partner Domain**: By default it's set to demo, however, as the name suggests this is only recommended for demos.
 We highly recommend you become a Ready Player Me partner and get your own partner space.
 Once you have your own partner space setup you update this parameter accordingly.
 - **Clean Cache**: Provides a Kiosk experience
 - **Quick Start**: Enters the Quick Start view.